Definition of Interest Rate Swap

 Explanation

 In an interest rate swap, two parties – one of which makes fixed rate interest payments and the other of which makes floating rate interest payments – mutually agree to interchange each other’s loan arrangement.
-In such contracts, simply the interest payments get swapped and the parties don’t take ownership of each other’s debt.
+In such contracts, the interest payments get swapped, and the parties don’t take ownership of each other’s debt.
 Effectively, they merely pay each other the difference in interest payments.
-If the fixed interest rate is higher, then the party (Company 1) obligated to pay the fixed interest as per the contract will pay the difference between the fixed interest and floating interest to the other party (Company 2) and vice versa.
+If the fixed interest rate is higher, the party (Company 1) obligated to pay the fixed interest as per the contract will pay the difference between the fixed and floating interest to the other party (Company 2) and vice versa.

-How does Interest Rate Swap Work?
+How Does Interest Rate Swap Work?

-Typically, after the counterparties have decided to enter into an interest rate swap agreement the following steps are involved:
+Typically, after the counterparties have decided to enter into an interest rate swap agreement, the following steps are involved:

 - Next, they must decide on the type and amount of interest to be exchanged.
 This interest payment will represent the cash flows flowing in and out of the swapping entities.